farzadasgari/proadv/docs/statistics/series.md

 ## Kalman

-Oceanic turbulence measurements made by an acoustic Doppler velocimeter (ADV) suffer from noise that potentially affects the estimates of turbulence statistics.
 This function examines the abilities of `Kalman Filtering` model to eliminate noise in ADV velocity datasets of laboratory experiments and offshore observations.

 The `Kalman Filter` is an algorithm that tracks an optimal estimate of the state of a stochastic dynamical system,